muhsin-k/muhsin-k/README.md

 A good team worker always looking for challenging problems to solve.
 I work mainly in javascript technologies like **React**, **Vue**, **React Native**, **Electron**, **NodeJS** and some of the other libraries, and technologies related to them.

 Apart from my normal work, I am also passionate about OSS and side projects.
-I built [GitX](http://gitxapp.com/) and [Dataclump](https://www.dataclump.io/).

-Now I am contributing to [Chatwoot](https://www.chatwoot.com/)- Open source customer support tool.
+I am contributing to [Chatwoot](https://www.chatwoot.com/)- Open source customer support tool.

 #### You can also find me on